DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/Care-Services-workflows.md

 :-----            |:------------------------
 Service manager hierarchy| Use to retrieve users assigned on <br> Care services > Setup > All Services > Staff information > Service manager

-This option is only available for the Journal level (Header) approval workflow, and looks at:
+*This option is only available for the Billing Journal level (Header) approval workflow, and looks at:*

 1. The service code on the first line of the journal
 2. Look up that service code and find the "Service manager" Navigation  **Care services > Setup > All Services > Staff information > Service manager**
 3. First approver selected is the Service manager identified above